holgern/apiout/examples/README.md

 1. Share a single client instance across multiple API calls using `client_id`
 2. Initialize the client once with `init_method` and `init_params`
 3. Call multiple methods on the same instance without re-fetching data
+4. Use the simplified `ApiClient` class for easy programmatic access

 ### Prerequisites